cronologic-de/ug_ndigo6g/source/functionality/trigger.rst

 The Ndigo6G-12 records analog waveforms using zero suppression.
 Whenever a relevant waveform is detected, data is written to an internal FIFO memory.
-Each ADC channel has one trigger block determining whether data is written to the FIFO.
+Each ADC channel has one *trigger block* determining whether data is written to the FIFO.

-The parameters are set in Structures :cpp:struct:`ndigo6g12_trigger` and :cpp:struct:`ndigo6g12_trigger_block`.
+All triggers are configured with the Structures :cpp:struct:`ndigo6g12_trigger` and :cpp:struct:`ndigo6g12_trigger_block`.

-Each :cpp:member:`trigger_block <ndigo6g12_configuration::trigger_block>`
+Each *trigger block* consists of two independent units that check the incoming raw data stream for trigger conditions.
-consists of two independent units that check the incoming raw data stream for trigger conditions.

 The trigger conditions are configured using the :cpp:struct:`ndigo6g12_trigger` structure.

 Trigger configuration
 ^^^^^^^^^^^^^^^^^^^^^